Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 ### Prerequisites
 - Basic understanding of Snowflake concepts, familiarity with Snowflake UI.
 - Two snowflake trial accounts, preferably in different regions and different cloud platforms.
 Designate any one of them as the primary account and the other one will be secondary.
 The instructions in this guide will ask you to fire specific commands on source and target accounts.
-So remember which accounts you're treating as primary and secondary and not mix them up.
+So remember (or make a note) of your primary and secondary account names to avoid confusion.
 - Account replication preview feature enabled on both trial accounts.
+If you've applied for this lab in advance and provided your account details, this should already be enabled for you by the Snowflake team.
 - Accountadmin access on both trial accounts.
 - Failover App: BI Sigma Dashboard
   - A sigma trial account that is valid on the day of the lab.
 The trial account is valid for 14 days from the day of signing up.
 You can sign for the trial account directly from the [sigmacomputing free trial link](https://www.sigmacomputing.com/free-trial/) or from your Snowflake UI by clicking on “Partner Connect” -> Click on “Sigma” tile.